MaximeBF2000/FindTheRightInfos/README.md

 ### Done right now :

-Only some templating of the website + the navigation.
+- Some templating of the website + the navigation.
+- Started to add dynamics with dummy data
+- Made some basic unit tests

 ### TODO :

 - Finish the templating
-- Create the logic (probably with dummy data at first)
 - Create the login and user system
 - Create a premium space (with the paid course) for premium users
 - Create a monthly subscription payment system with Stripe.js